dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 #### To use a hardware security module (HSM)

 You can use a hardware security module (HSM) to generate and store the public/private key pair.
-See the HSM provider's documentation for more information.
+For more information, see the HSM provider's documentation.

 ### Import PFX Certificates